ACC

 BACKGROUND

-Air Combat Command (ACC), headquartered at Joint Base Langley-Eustis, Va., is one of ten major commands in the United States Air Force.
+Air Combat Command (ACC), headquartered at Joint Base Langley-Eustis, Va., is one of 10 major commands in the United States Air Force.
 As a result of its lineal consolidation with Tactical Air Command in September 2016, the history of ACC now extends back to March 21, 1946.
-During this nearly 80-year period, ACC has performed a myriad of missions ranging from counter-air, air interdiction and close air support to manned and unmanned intelligence, surveillance and reconnaissance, air battle management, and offensive/defensive cyberspace operations.
+During this nearly 80-year period, ACC has performed a myriad of missions ranging from counter-air, air interdiction and close air support to manned and unmanned intelligence, surveillance and reconnaissance, air battle management and offensive/defensive cyberspace operations.
 For more than seven decades, ACC has served as the primary provider of air combat forces to America's warfighting commanders.

 MISSION

-ACC organizes, trains, and equips combat-ready Airmen to control and exploit the Air, Cyberspace, and the Electromagnetic Spectrum in support of the Joint Force.
-As the lead command for fighter, command and control, intelligence, surveillance, and reconnaissance, personnel recovery, persistent attack and reconnaissance, electromagnetic warfare, cyber warfare operations, and information warfare operations, ACC is responsible for providing combat air, space, and cyberspace power and the combat support that ensure mission success for America's warfighting commands.
+ACC organizes, trains and equips combat-ready Airmen to control and exploit the air, cyberspace and the electromagnetic spectrum in support of the Joint Force.
+As the lead command for fighter, command and control, intelligence, surveillance and reconnaissance, personnel recovery, persistent attack and reconnaissance, electromagnetic warfare, cyber warfare operations and information warfare operations, ACC is responsible for providing combat air, space and cyberspace power and the combat support that ensure mission success for America's warfighting commands.

 FORCES AND ORGANIZATION

 ACC has 927 assigned aircraft, with 28 non-expeditionary wings and 1,143 units at 205 locations, and an additional seven wings and 175 units at 48 locations supporting expeditionary operations, for a total of 35 wings and 1,315 units at 253 locations.
-The active-duty, civilian, and Air Reserve Component totals include 20,561 officers, 139 warrant officers, 114,823 enlisted, and 21,529 civilians, for a combined total of 157,052 organized under four active-duty numbered air forces and the Air Force Warfare Center.
+The active-duty, civilian and Air Reserve Component totals include 20,561 officers, 139 warrant officers, 114,823 enlisted and 21,529 civilians, for a combined total of 157,052 organized under four active-duty numbered air forces and the Air Force Warfare Center.
 ACC also has responsibility for inland search and rescue operations in the 48 contiguous states.

 FIRST AIR FORCE (AIR FORCES NORTHERN) (AFNORTH)

 First Air Force (AFNORTH) is the designated air component for U.S. Northern Command and U.S. Space Command (AFSPACE).
 In its AFNORTH role, First Air Force rapidly responds to non-military threats under the Defense Support to Civil Authorities (DSCA) mission.
-The organization assists civilian agencies before and during emergencies, natural or man-made disasters, and other DoD-approved activities.
+The organization assists civilian agencies before and during emergencies, natural or man-made disasters and other DoD-approved activities.
 This role saves lives and provides humanitarian assistance when needed most in the United States.
-Operating with the 601st Air and Space Operations Center, the Air Force Rescue Coordination Center serves as the U.S. inland search and rescue coordinator.
-It is the single agency responsible for coordinating inland federal searches.
-These search and rescue operations can be conducted anywhere in the 48 contiguous states, Mexico, and Canada.
+Operating with the 601st Air and Space Operations Center, the Air Force Rescue Coordination Center serves as the U.S. inland search and rescue coordinator and is the single agency responsible for coordinating inland federal searches.
+These operations can be conducted anywhere in the 48 contiguous states, Mexico and Canada.
 The Civil Air Patrol is a significant partner in search and rescue and other DSCA missions.
-First Air Force is the air component for United States Space Command (USSC).
-USSC, the 11th unified combatant command, was established on August 29, 2019.
-First Air Force exercises command and control over Air Force forces supporting the DoD Human Space Flight Support (HSFS) mission, identifies and addresses gaps and seams to integrate space power into the support of the homeland defense mission, and informs efforts to better fuse space operations into air operations centers around the globe.
-HSFS includes Personnel Recovery (PR) alert aircraft for all astronaut transits to and from space, including to and from Russia.

 NINTH AIR FORCE (AIR FORCES CENTRAL COMMAND) (AFCENT)